mgarl-10/Yellow_protein/README.md

 ## Software Requirements

 Most of the analyses were performed on a Linux HPC cluster using `qsub`.

+## Important:

+Resource specifications such as:

+qsub -l h_vmem=XXG -pe parallel XX

+are not included in the submitted scripts, as memory limits (h_vmem) and parallel environments (-pe) vary substantially across HPC systems.

 Core tools:
 - Hifiasm